littletof/prettyBenching/README.md

 ### Parts

 You can change what the result cards should contain with the `parts` object.
 Once you define it you have to set all parts you want.
-The default parts setting is `{ graph: true, graphBars: 5 }`
+The default parts setting is `{ graph: true, graphBars: 5 }`.

+Using all options:

 ![thresholdLine](https://raw.githubusercontent.com/littletof/prettyBenching/master/docs/imgs/prettyBenchingResult_example_full_extra.png)